jbnunn/TwitchRobot/Part3-RobotCode.md

 ### On to the next step...

-When you've finished these steps, [you're ready to configure your AWS Lambda function](./Part4-Lambda.md).
+If you see the output above, you're ready to setup AWS IoT in [Part 4](./Part4-IoT.md).